M-earnest/data_managment_os_days_marburg_2024/_sources/general_information/overview.md

 Below you will find important details regarding the course summarized in a compact form.
 Please consult and familiarize yourself with the information presented there prior to and/or within the first few days of the course.

-#### When and where

-#### What about the pandemic?

-Until further notice, it is assumed that the course will take place in person.
-This may be subject to change given everything we experienced and learned in the last years.
-Therefore the course is setup in a way that would allow both in person and virtual meetings.
-Should changes to the course format be mandated, you'll be notified ASAP.
-If you feel uncomfortable doing a busy commute to sit in a room with several other people, please let me know and I'll give my best to come up with a hybrid format.
-However, based on current regulations there won't be any recordings.
-Just in case: yes, everyone should wear a mask at all times (although this is not to be understood as an official regulation, as is not permitted by the university)!

-<iframe src="https://giphy.com/embed/opPuISKbzCXAFHhZFJ" width="280" height="280" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/opPuISKbzCXAFHhZFJ">via GIPHY</a></p>

 #### How do I get all the software and do I have to apply for a loan to get it?